 I have said the good fathers brew the best beer in the kingdom.
 Taste it, and you will prefer it by far to the rich faro of the capital, to the barley beer of the region which is always somewhat vinegary, to the bland and insipid beer of Louvain, and even to the beer of Diest which advised drinkers consider equal to the heady lambic of the capital.

-This 163-year-old taste note, written by someone who was evidently a discriminating beer drinker, helps us to understand what Westmalle’s beer was like.
-We can deduce a number of things: first, it wasn’t sour.
+This 163-year-old taste note, written by someone who was evidently a discriminating beer drinker, helps us to understand Westmalle’s beer then.
+First, it wasn’t sour.
 Podesta tells us squarely that the area’s barley beer – Antwerp and region’s brown barley malt style – was always somewhat sour.
 Numerous other sources of the mid-1800s confirm this.
 His reference to faro being rich or sumptuous is probably a reference to its sugary quality.
 Faro was and is a wild-fermented, malted barley-and-raw wheat beer, mid-gravity, 4% abv, approximately.
-Numerous sources say it was sour too but the sugar took the edge off.
+Numerous sources say it was sour too the sugar would have taken the edge off.